-Tokyo’s governor decides to modernize Tsukiji fish market
+Tokyo’s governor decides to keep famous Tsukiji fish market

 - Sam Elliott rides again as ‘The Hero’

-The initial plan was to sell the Tuskiji property, possibly for a shopping mall or casino.

-Koike says she is opposed to such a one-time cash gain.
-She sees Tsukiji as a valuable brand and landmark.
-Toyosu will undergo measures to ensure its water and soil meet safety standards.
+But Koike said she is opposed to such a one-time cash gain for the capital.
+Tsukiji is a valuable brand and landmark, she said at a news conference.